huiyinglu/NLP_Machine_Translation/README.md

 # NLP_Machine_Translation
-NLP Machine Translation application which translate from English to French.
+NLP Machine Translation application which translates from English to French.